 Mandatory EU VAT Identification Number Effective 2020

-A customer’s valid VAT ID number is currently only a formal requirement to reduce the VAT rate to zero in European Union supplies of goods (including digital goods).
+A customer’s valid VAT identification number is currently only a formal requirement to reduce the VAT rate to zero in European Union supplies of goods (including digital goods).

-VAT ID Number a Substantive Requirement for Zero VAT Rate
+VAT Number a Substantive Requirement for Zero VAT Rate

 Failing to comply can cause unnecessary havoc to a young startup and non-compliance can be picked up by tax administrations when your customers try to reclaim VAT.

-Should you choose to use our validations API, you’ll find an official consultation number in every record together with the date of entry and the date of request from VIES.
+Should you use our VAT number validations API, you’ll find an official consultation number in every record together with the date of entry and the date of request from VIES.
 We obtain them on your behalf.
-The consultation number is a piece of evidence given by VIES to prove that you have validated a given VAT ID number on a given date.
+The consultation number is a piece of evidence given by VIES to prove that you have validated a given VAT number on a given date.